pourmalek/CovidVisualizedMethodology/MethodologyDocumentAppendix/Example 1 Iran/README.md

 Johns Hopkins compilation of official reports

-The Johns Hopkins compilation of official reports does not present daily deaths and daily cases (as of March 7, 2022).
-They provide weekly deaths and weekly cases.
-See Appendix Graphs 9 and 10 below.
+The Johns Hopkins compilation of official reports does present daily and weekly deaths and cases.
+See Appendix Graphs 9, 9 b, 10, and 10 b below.

 ***